MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 ---
 # Unified Write Filter (UWF) feature

 Unified Write Filter (UWF) is an optional Windows 10 feature that helps to protect your drives by intercepting and redirecting any writes to the drive (app installations, settings changes, saved data) to a virtual overlay.
-The virtual overlay is a temporary location that is usually cleared during a reboot or when a guest user logs off.
+The virtual overlay is a temporary location that is cleared during a reboot or when a guest user logs off.

 ## Benefits

 * Provides a clean experience for thin clients and workspaces that have frequent guests, like school, library or hotel computers.
 Guests can work, change settings, and install software.
 After the device reboots, the next guest receives a clean experience.

-* Increases security and reliability for kiosks, IoT-embedded devices, or other devices where new apps are not expected to be frequently added.
+* Increases security and reliability for kiosks, IoT-embedded devices, or other devices where new apps aren't expected to be frequently added.

 * Can be used to reduce wear on solid-state drives and other write-sensitive media.